anonyxhappie/lfs/README.md

-# lfs
+# ebooks
-This repository consists basics of building linux.
+This branch consists of free ebooks.